Pasoy/ml-projects/NOTES.md

  * is it is too small, gradient descent can be slow
  * if it is too large, gradient descent can overshoot the minimum. it may fail to converge or even diverge
  * after descent, it will automatically take smaller steps
+ * to choose the rate, try a range of numbers like `..., 0.001, 0.01, 0.1, 1,..`

 ### "Batch" gradient descent
 Means each step of gradient descent uses all training data.

+### Debugging
+make a plot with *number of iterations* (noi) on the x-axis. plot the cost function over the *noi* of gradient descent.
+if the cost function increases, we probably need to decrease our learning rate.

 ***